 - Designing Individualized Educational Plans (IEPs)

 - Collaborating with parents and school staff to track students’ progress

 Hiring a special education teacher?
 Check the best Special Education Teacher interview questions.

-We are looking for a Special Education Teacher to join our team of educators.
+We are seeking a dedicated Special Education Teacher to join our team of educators.

 - Assess students’ abilities and craft teaching plans

 - Keep track of and reflect on students’ progress

 - Monitor children’s behavioral patterns and arrange appropriate interventions if needed